 Basic training of your horse to hobble.
 Before hobbling him in the backcountry, we recommend that you do some training at home with your horse.
 Hobbles are something that most horses take to quite easily, but there is always the exception.
-Russ, our president, has some great tips for you to train your horse to hobbles.
+Russ, our company president, has some great tips for you to train your horse to hobbles.

 Lastly, many packers and outfitters will often use horse bells with their stock while they are contained in camp.
 Whether picketed, hobbled or on a highline, a horse bell helps you keep track not only of your animal’s location, but also his contentment level.